List of Fleetwood Town F.C. seasons

 Fleetwood Town Football Club is an English professional football club, based in the town of Fleetwood in Lancashire.
-The club participates in League One, the third tier of English football.
+The club participates in League Two, the fourth tier of English football.

 History

 The current club was officially established in 1997 but, in two previous incarnations, the club's history dates back to 1908.
 The original club, Fleetwood F.C., were champions of the Lancashire Combination in 1923–24.
 After almost sixty years as a Lancashire Combination club, they were made founder members of the Northern Premier League in 1968.
 After winning the Northern Premier League Cup in 1971, the club languished in the lower half of the table, finishing bottom for two successive seasons and folded in 1976 because of financial difficulties.

 The club was re-established in 1977 as Fleetwood Town F.C..
 Initially placed in Division One of the Cheshire League, they were moved in 1982 to the North West Counties League Division Two in its inaugural year, and promoted to Division One in 1984.
 They reached the final of the FA Vase in 1985, losing 3–1 to Halesowen Town in front of a 16,000 crowd at Wembley.
 The club was placed in Division One (second tier) of the Northern Premier League when the league established a second tier in 1987, becoming the inaugural Division One Champions in 1988.
 However, by 1996, this second club had also folded.

 Re-formed in 1997 as Fleetwood Wanderers, the club was placed back in Division One of the North West Counties Football League (now the tenth tier of the English League system) and a sponsorship deal saw the club's name immediately changed to Fleetwood Freeport F.C..
 The club was promoted to the Premier Division of the North West Counties League in 1999 and renamed Fleetwood Town F.C. in 2002.
 Successive promotions as North West Counties League champions in 2005 and Northern Premier League First Division runners-up in 2006 saw the club reach the Northern Premier League Premier Division.
 The 2007–08 season Fleetwood won the Northern Premier League, gaining promotion to the Conference North.